 curated by Diego Sileo

-PAC Padiglione d’Arte Contemporanea presents the first Italian solo exhibition by Tania Bruguera, an artist and activist whose performances and installations examine political power structures and the ways in which art can be applied to everyday political life.
+PAC Padiglione d'Arte Contemporanea presents the first solo exhibition in Italy by Tania Bruguera, an artist and activist whose performances and installations examine the structures of power and explore the ways in which art can be applied to everyday political life.

 Produced by Comune di Milano, PAC and Silvana Editoriale, the exhibition will move towards Colombia in summer 2020 thanks to the collaboration with the Museo de Arte Moderno de Bogotà (MAMBO).